Junyao-SG/cosi-217-NLP-System/assignment_3/README.md

 ## Step Three

 Use cmd below to bring everything down, removing containers entirely.
+(Make sure to stay in the root dir of this repo.)

 ```bash
 docker compose -f assignment_3/docker-compose.yml down